 This area could encompass a range of different accident types, such as a whiplash claim from a lorry accident or a spinal injury from a motorcycle crash.

 In our guide to road traffic accidents, we discuss the steps you may need to take if you have been involved in a car accident.
-You can read this guide by clicking here.
 However, if you are looking for more personal advice, you can speak to one of our accident claims solicitors covering Folkestone by calling us on the number at the top of this guide.

 As one of the most common ways in which people are injured in the UK, a trip or fall could lead to severe injuries, such as head injuries, back injuries, fractures or even paralysis in severe cases.
 These types of accidents could be caused by multiple factors, such as a negligent employer or even pavements that are ill-maintained by the local authority.
 In such cases where defective pavements have not been properly maintained, a person could trip over and become injured through no fault of their own.

-In addition to this, other types of causes that could be valid grounds for trip and fall compensation claim includes:
+In addition to this, other types of causes that could be valid grounds for a slip, trip or fall compensation claim include:

 - Loose cables/wires